cloudfoundry-attic/cf-docs/source/index.html.md

 This information is forward-looking and favors 'next generation' components which may not be applicable to existing Cloud Foundry installations.

-Docs are a work in progress and we welcome your [contributions](http://github.com/cloudfoundry/cf-docs).
+Docs are a work in progress.
+We welcome your [contributions](http://github.com/cloudfoundry/cf-docs).

 For a look at our roadmap - go [here](docs/roadmap.html).